jdavis5/cubus/env/README.md

 ### Bundler limitations

-To ensure that properties found in `process.env` can be properly inlined by the bundler, they must be referenced directly.
+To ensure that properties found in `process.env` can be properly inlined by the bundler they must be referenced directly.
 Dynamically referencing a property will not work as expected.

 ```js
 // Bad